PoiterMe/vanilla_accordion/README.md

     /* selector for the header, click on it triggers functionality */
     header_selector: ".acc-header", // : string

-    /* selector for the content, can be overwritten with data-target on the header selector */
+    /* selector for the content, can be overwritten with targetDataAttribute on the header element */
     content_selector: ".acc-content", // : string

+    /* name of the data attribute for defining a content selector on the header element */ targetDataAttribute : "data-target", // : string

     /* time in ms for the css transition */
-    animationTime: 400, // : number
+    animationTime: 100, // : number

     /* fires each time you interact */
     interact: function (options) {